 - Whether the police were notified beforehand, including through a permit

 - The decision whether to notify the police beforehand is a political and tactical choice

-- Identity of the demonstrators
+- The identity and political affiliation of the demonstrators

-- The tactics being used by the demonstrators
+- The tactics of the demonstrators

 - Unexpected events

 - This could include provocations from counter-demonstrators, an emergency event, or unauthorized splinter groups using tactics the police are not expecting

 Police officers are trained to take control of every situation, including by force if necessary, and will often escalate the situation when they face noncompliance with their orders.
 Therefore, the best practice to try and keep yourself safe is to respond as calmly as possible and not challenge the authority of the officer.